bencodezen/vuepress-blog-boilerplate/README.md

 As my work with OSS expands, I wanted the flexibility to switch tech stacks as the requirements for my own blog / site requirements increase.
 As a result, I do not have the time to maintain this one since it would be a separate effort from my current OSS work.

+To follow the latest, you can follow the new repo at [Ben's Blog Boilerplate](https://github.com/bencodezen/bens-blog-boilerplate).

 ## Features

 - Write posts in Markdown